 Share your Vietnam Scrapbook with us.
-SFC David Hack has posted photo’s of his tour of Vietnam in 1968.
+SFC David Hack has posted photo’s of his tour of Vietnam in 1968 as well as photos sent in to us from some of our customers.
 Recognizing the need for Vietnam Veterans to speak with their brothers, Sgt.
 Hack has provided an opportunity for them to share their stories below.

 Care to comment on the scrapbook?
 Want to share your Vietnam service memories or experiences?
 We’d love to hear from you!
 Email us and we’ll post your comments so other veterans and interested people can read them.